coyotespike/coyotespike.github.io/_posts/2019-05-11-PatternedMeaning.md

 meaning.
 It is like shining a floodlamp on a candlelit dinner.
 The subtle shadows and ambience are replaced by harsh shadows and glare.

-I think it was William James who said he did not become a Marxist because he had not given up one religion only to take up another.

 <a id="org444de56"></a>